Sweeping views of productive marshes are a signature feature of the Apalachicola River WEA.

 Habitats provide the food, water, shelter and space animals need to thrive and reproduce.
 Several types of natural communities provide habitat for fish and wildlife found at Apalachicola River.
 The river and its associated streams, marshes and floodplain forests provide habitat for a variety of sport and commercial fish populations.
 Apalachicola Bay produces over 90 percent of Florida's oysters and is a major nursery for blue crabs and marine fishes.
 Unique and outstanding habitat, including that of some rare and endangered plants and animals, is also found within the WEA.

-Low water crossings such as this permit natural water flow while providing stable road surfaces for public access.
+Low water crossings allow for a more natural water flow while providing safe passage for vehicles.

 In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques to ensure that natural areas throughout the state stay healthy for wildlife and inviting to visitors.